johtela/markappend/commonmark-tests.md

 entity references either:

 <commonmark-runner examples="30"></commonmark-runner>

+Entity and numeric character references are recognized in any context besides code spans or code blocks, including URLs, link titles, and fenced code block info strings:

+<commonmark-runner examples="31"></commonmark-runner>

 Entity and numeric character references are treated as literal text in code spans and code blocks: